Revamp your wallet with the most common financial goals examples to get your money back on track!

 - USAA limitless cashback Visa – gives 2.5% cashback on everything

 - Chase Disney Visa – earn 1% cash back (we have this one).
-The Disney Chase Preferred Visa card earns 2% cashback, yet has $49 annual fee
+The Disney Chase Preferred Visa card earns 2% cashback yet has a $49 annual fee

 January 11th – Start Saving Money Every Single Month

 This financial goal is something that I think everyone should do or be working towards!
+In fact, it’s my favorite piece of money advice that I give people!
 If you’re not familiar with the Pay Yourself First methodology, it’s a game-changer!
 You are finally putting your priorities and goals first!

 January 12th – Be Wealthy Enough to Give Your Money Away

-Wouldn’t it be nice to have sooooo much money that you could just give it away and not feel one bit anxious about it?
+Wouldn’t it be nice to have so much money that you could just give it away and not feel one bit anxious about it?
 You can!

 You can donate no matter your income; in fact, you should do it today!
 Don’t feel bad if you cannot give a lot; every dollar is received with gratitude by worthy organizations.
 So even if you have only $5 to spare this week, tuck it away in an envelope, and when you get to $50 (don’t worry about how long it takes), then donate it to one place.

-When you’re ready to donate, check out Charity Navigator, which is an unbiased third party evaluator of nonprofit organizations.
+When you’re ready to donate, check out Charity Navigator, which is an unbiased third-party evaluator of nonprofit organizations.
 They rate an organization based on financials, accountability & transparency.
-So you know that when you give money to a highly rated organization that the money is being used for what you intended the donation to be used for.
+So you know that when you give money to a highly rated organization, the money is being used for what you intended the donation to be used for.

 For example, my favorite place is Give Kids the World Village in Florida, where they provide vacation stays and theme park access to critically ill children & their families.
 They run an amazingly effective business, where 92.4% of funds received go to the actual programs (only 1.9% to administration, 5.6% to fundraising activities)!